-Q. Can I take my own motorcycle on your tour?
+Q. Can I bring my own motorcycle on your tour?

 A. No, you simply can not.
 But you can contact us for the options if their is any special case.

 Q. Do I need to pay extra for the motorcycle?

 A. No, you don’t have to pay extra.
-Its already included in package.
+Its already included in the tour package.

 Q. Do I need to be fit and healthy?

-A. Fitness always good for the body, but if you are not fit and healthy do not bother.
-It doesn’t required that much fitness.
-However if you have any present medical condition, we urged you to seek doctor permission.
+A. Fitness always good for the body.
+But it doesn’t require that much fitness.
+However, if you have any present medical condition, we urged you to seek doctor’s permission.
 Touring in Himalayas involves being at very high altitudes and acute mountain sickness can occur in few cases.

 Q. I have no prior experience riding in Himalayas or riding Royal Enfield?